sehrgutesoftware/laravel5-api/README.md

 Please [use the source](https://github.com/sehrgutesoftware/laravel5-api/tree/master/src/Laravel5_Api/Plugins) for definite answers.
 Still, here's a (probably outdated) list of plugins:

+- **Authorizaton** runs Authorization checks using Laravel's built-in [Authorization](https://laravel.com/docs/5.2/authorization) on all five default controller actions.
 - **Paginator** allows pagination of `index` result sets.
 By default, it uses the `limit` and `page` query parameters to determine the requested subset.
+- **RelationSplitter** is a pretty successful divorce lawyer from Southern… kidding aside, it makes related objects appear under a separate key in the response, instead of nested inside their relatives.
 - **SearchFilter** adds text search to `index` queries.
 You can configure which model attributes to compare the search term with.

+**For help on using the individual plugins, check their respective [source files](https://github.com/sehrgutesoftware/laravel5-api/tree/master/src/Laravel5_Api/Plugins) or the [API reference](#documentation)!**

 #### Writing Plugins